ftheberge/agc/intro/agc_intro.md

 ```

-    algo 1: 0.09603903903903904
+    algo 1: 0.10652452452452453
-    algo 2: 0.34544344344344347
+    algo 2: 0.3486446446446446
-    algo 3: 0.44906306306306304
+    algo 3: 0.4508108108108108

 # Appendix - Speed tests

-This is all very nice indeed, but how quickly can we compute AGC'(k) when $N$, the total number of points, is large?
+This is all very nice indeed, but how quickly can we compute AGC'(k) when N, the total number of points, is large?
 Does the value at which we truncate matter?
-In the first cell below, we look at the same example ($N$ = 10M), truncating at various values, using the results for algorithm 3.
+In the first cell below, we look at the same example (N = 10M), truncating at various values, using the results for algorithm 3.
 We see that the truncation value is not relevant, not surprizing as the bottleneck is to sort the whole vector of scores anyways.
-In the next cell, we look at a different experiment where we vary the size $N$ of the dataset from $2^{16}$ to $2^{27}$ inclusively.
-We do 10 runs for each value of $N$ and plot the averages on a log-log scale.
+In the next cell, we look at a different experiment where we vary the size N of the dataset from 2^{16} to 2^{27} inclusively.
+We do 10 runs for each value of N and plot the averages on a log-log scale.
-We see that even for datasets as large as $N = 2^{27} = 134,217,728$, run time is under $2^6 = 64$ seconds (on a MacBook Pro).
+We see that even for datasets as large as N = 2^{27} = 134,217,728, run time is about 1 minute on a MacBook Pro.